MatsumotoJ/matsumotoj.github.com/index_en.md

 <img src="images/toyama1.jpeg" style="max-width:300px; height:auto;"/><br>
 <font size="1">©（公社）とやま観光推進機構</font><br>

-Toyama is a beautiful region surrounded by the sea and mountains, offering a relaxed lifestyle and rich natural environment.
+Toyama is a region rich in nature, surrounded by the sea and mountains, characterized by its spacious and comfortable living environment.
 Thanks to the Hokuriku Shinkansen, access to major cities is convenient — about 2.5 hours to Kyoto and 2 hours to Tokyo from Toyama Station.

 ---